coredns/coredns.io/content/blog/coredns-005.md

 # Core

 A way to configure (external) plugin was added.
-Edit `plugin.cfg` and do a `go gen && go build` and your plugin has been added.
+Edit `plugin.cfg` and do a `go generate && go build` and your plugin has been added.
 This allows for out-of-tree plugin to be easily added.
 Documentation can be found in [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg).